Through Lincoln’s Eyes

 April 11.
 1865 - What is wrong with me?
 The war is won, my son is alive and well, families are reunited, the American people have regained their faith in me, and I have a speech scheduled today.
 However, there is a hole in my heart that empties inside of me.
 I feel the pain that I have been feeling since I was nine years old.
 I FEEL THE SAME PAIN I DID WHEN MY MOTHER AND SISTER DIED.
 I FEEL THE SAME PAIN WHEN WE HAD TO PACK UP AND MOVE TO INDIANA.
 And I suppose there’s no reason why I feel this way; it may be because all the lives that have been lost, or maybe because half the country is angry at me.
 Maybe I’ll try to feel better and celebrate with the Union, and Mary is talking about going to a play in a couple days.

 April 15, 1865, 7:21 a.m.

 Pain, I feel pain.
 I can’t open my eyes at all, and all I feel is pain and the doctor touching my head.
 7:22 a.m.- I have a quick burst of strength.
 I look at my loving wife, and I mumble my last words, ``We will visit the Holy Land, and see those places hallowed by the footsteps of the Savior,'' and then everything goes dark.

 America’s Bloodiest War - Brenna Powelson

 Freedom is the last best hope of earth - Abraham Lincoln

 March 31 1865- As I look out onto the empty battlefield, all I can think about is the wail of pain from soldiers and the sound of gunshots.
-I look at the empty battlefield that used to be an empty patch of grass and is now a resting place for those who gave their lives.
+I look at the empty battlefield that used to be a patch of grass but is now a resting place for those who gave their lives.
 As we were walking back to camp, the other soldiers started singing, and the rest joined.